RostislavDugin/rostislavdugin.github.io/styleguide/readme.md

 2.3 - translated by Rostislav Dugin
 3.1 - translated by Rostislav Dugin
 3.2 - translated by Rostislav Dugin
-3.3 <--- is translating by Rostislav Dugin
+3.3 - translated by Rostislav Dugin
-3.4
+3.4 <--- is translating by Rostislav Dugin
 3.5
 3.6
 3.7